Worl0r/Semantic_Segmentation_U-NET/README.md

 * The data has been augmented : *AUG_DATA = True*

-*Note* : To use augmented data, you need to launch the augmentedData script first to create the new data and then activate  *GENERATE_AUGMENTED_DATA = True*
+*Note* : To use augmented data, you need to launch the *augmentedData.py* script first to create the new data and then activate  *GENERATE_AUGMENTED_DATA = True*

 ### Testing Settings: